Sheep Farming Questions and Answers:

 Sheep Farming Questions and Answers – How old is a hogget sheep?

-A hogget sheep is a domesticated sheep which is one or two years old.
+A hogget sheep is a domesticated sheep that is one or two years old.
 The meat of the hogget has a bit more fat and flavour.
-It is also darker in colour than the lam and sheep meat.
+It is also darker in colour than the lamb and sheep meat.

 Sheep Farming Questions and Answers – How much do you feed a sheep a day?

-The feed needed by the sheep for a day depends on its weight and the stage of the sheep because lactating sheep, sheep in the gestation period and breeding sheep all require a different amount of nutrition.
-In general a 150 pound ewe for its maintenance has to be fed with 2.6 pounds of dry matter (amounts to 1.7% of the body weight), 1.5 pounds of total digestible nutrients (TDN) and some portions of crude protein and phosphorous on a daily basis.
-The sheep in the late gestation period needs 4 lbs of dry matter, 2.8 lbs of TDN and some portions of calcium and phosphorous.
-Similarly, the lactating ewe needs 5.5 lbs of dry matter, 3.6 lbs of TDN and some portions of calcium and phosphorous.
+The feed needed by the sheep for a day depends on its weight and the stage of the sheep because lactating sheep, sheep in the gestation period, and breeding sheep all require a different amount of nutrition.
+In general, a 150-pound ewe for its maintenance has to be fed with 2.6 pounds of dry matter (amounts to 1.7% of the body weight), 1.5 pounds of total digestible nutrients (TDN), and some portions of crude protein and phosphorous on a daily basis.
+The sheep in the late gestation period need 4 lbs of dry matter, 2.8 lbs of TDN, and some portions of calcium and phosphorous.
+Similarly, the lactating ewe needs 5.5 lbs of dry matter, 3.6 lbs of TDN, and some portions of calcium and phosphorous.
 It is worth noting that the feed concentration for lambs is practically different from the sheep and can be found in detail at Sheep Feeding.

 Sheep Farming Questions and Answers – What grains can be given to sheep?

-Places where paddock is not available in sufficient quantity, then there may be a need for supplying food grains to the sheep such as barley, wheat, corn, oats, milo and rye.
-The grains can be fed without processing to the sheep, but for lambs below 6 weeks of age such whole grain diet is not given due to lack of a functioning rumen.
+In places where paddock is not available in sufficient quantity, then there may be a need for supplying food grains to the sheep such as barley, wheat, corn, oats, milo, and rye.
+The grains can be fed without processing to the sheep, but for lambs below 6 weeks of age, such a whole grain diet is not given due to lack of a functioning rumen.